MasslessAI/crypto_index/README.md

 different exchanges/data providers, and restore them in a standard OHLCV data format indexed by query dictionary

-2. **Model**: Built from 'spot', 'forward' and 'vol' asset model components, the model class is used to hold the data from different types of assets.
-In each model (component), we attach the corresponding model configurations as guideline to postprocess and analyze the input data, performance statistical inference, and provide interface functions for a large set of market signals (e.g. bear/bull, moving average crossing, and etc)
+2. **Env**: Built from 'spot', 'forward' and 'vol' asset env components, the env class is used to hold the data from different types of assets.
+In each env (component), we attach the corresponding env configurations as guideline to postprocess and analyze the input data, performance statistical inference.

+3. **Analyze**: Generate analysis from environments and provide interface functions for a large set of market signals (e.g. bear/bull, moving average crossing, and etc)

-3. **Portfolio**: Standardized holding class, which provides the basic logics of buy/sell and set aside functions to track the changes on the asset holdings and cash
+4. **Ledger**: Standardized holding class, which provides the basic logics of buy/sell and set aside functions to track the changes on the asset holdings and cash

-4. **Strategy**: Valuation engine that combines Model and Portfolio.
-It takes the signals generated from Model, and follow the strategy logic to update the Portfolio.
-Back testing is provided to test the strategy against the historical data in the Model.
+5. **Strategy**: Valuation engine that combines Env and Ledger.
+It takes the signals generated from Env, and follow the strategy logic to update the Ledger.
+Back testing is provided to test the strategy against the historical data in the Env.
 New strategies be derived from the base class simply and one can implement their own trading logic

-5. **Execution**: It provides linkage with certain exchange API, which can execute the strategy based on the portfolio information
+6. **Execution**: It provides linkage with certain exchange API, which can execute the strategy based on the ledger information